waste-of-kindergarten/xpython37-v0.1/python/Doc/library/tkinter.ttk.rst

       the tree.

-   .. method:: selection()
+   .. method:: selection(selop=None, items=None)

-      Returns a tuple of selected items.
+      If *selop* is not specified, returns selected items.
+Otherwise, it will act according to the following selection methods.

-      .. versionchanged:: 3.8
+      .. deprecated-removed:: 3.6 3.8
-         ``selection()`` no longer takes arguments.
-For changing the selection state use the following selection methods.
+         Using ``selection()`` for changing the selection state is deprecated.
+         Use the following selection methods instead.

    .. method:: selection_set(*items)